Submitty/submitty.github.io/_docs/grader/queue.md

 The queue is ideal for any situation where there is a constant flow of students needing help from instructors.
-The queue helps manage the students waiting to be helped as well as the students currently being helped and keeps track of previously helped students
+The queue helps manage the students waiting to be helped as well as the students currently being helped and keeps track of previously helped students.

 ### Enabling the Queue
 ![](/images/queue/queue_enable.png)